The Real Teamviewer Problem Is Not Security

 Consider Google for a moment.
 Do you know anyone who doesn’t have a Gmail account?
 Google happily offers its number one email service (which includes multiple features that other services used to charge good money for) to everyone worldwide without charging its users a cent.
 Google was ahead of the game in its thinking process.
 The company realized that providing the best email package for free gave it an opportunity to tap into the data that is stored within emails.
 That data is invaluable and has proven to be more useful to Google than any amount of monthly service charges it could have earned from its 1 billion-plus users.
 Facebook offers us another example of a company understanding the value of data in a non-monetary constraint.
 Although many thought Facebook way overpaid when it purchased the popular messaging company WhatsApp for a hefty $19 billion (Google had previously offered to buy the company for $10B), what Facebook saw was a massive chance to acquire the data flowing through the app.

 On the other side of the isle sits Teamviewer, a company who has access to so much data it’s basically unquantifiable, yet has not even started putting it to work.
 And at this rate, by the time Teamviewer’s leaders actually begin utilizing all of the data it’s been channeling for years, it will be too late.
+There are already several Teamviewer alternatives that are implementing newer technology and building a better product.
 Teamviewer may very well lose its market share that it has worked hard to build to a competitor who’s been ahead of the game and has the forethought to change the future of technical support.

 The Future of Technical Support